 Oestrogen is important for your joint health, as it protects against inflammation.
 It also helps regulate fluid around your joints.

-During menopause, joint pain is commonly experienced in your knees and hips.
+Around the time of menopause, you may experience joint pain in the knees and hips.
 It may also occur in your shoulders, neck, elbows and hands.
 Your aches and pains might be stronger in the morning and fade later in the day.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.